delbusque/playwright-testing-trello-clone/README.md

-##
-To run the trello app simply clone this project ->> https://github.com/filiphric/trelloapp-vue-vite-ts and
+To run the trello app simply clone this project --> https://github.com/filiphric/trelloapp-vue-vite-ts and

-1. npm install
+1. `npm install`
-2. npm start
+2. `npm start`